Small, Private Tours of the Thousand Islands

 Custom Tours Made Just for You

-We can take you to view the superb and must-see sights in the Thousand Islands including Boldt Castle, Singer Castle, Rock Island Lighthouse, luxurious private homes, the Thousand Islands Bridge, and the tiny island with the tiny house known as “Just Room Enough” Island.
+1000 Islands Water Tours takes you to the must-see sights in the 1000 Islands including Boldt Castle, Millionaire’s Row, and the tiny island with the tiny house known as “Just Room Enough” Island.
+See the many back waters and other lesser-known areas where only shallow-draft boats like ours can visit.
 You may even pass by one of the huge freighters that makes trips between the Great Lakes and Atlantic Ocean.
+Our tours are customized for you.

 Book a sunset cruise to end your day or as the start of a romantic evening.
 There’s nothing like celebrating a special occasion by spending it on the water surrounded by the beauty of the Thousand Islands.